 list_prompts

-Retrieve all available prompts from the connected MCP server, including names, descriptions, and argument schemas for accurate invocation.
+Retrieve all available prompts from an MCP server with names, descriptions, and argument schemas for accurate invocation.

 Instructions